-Initiating with the July, Google Chrome has decided to mark all HTTP sites as not secure in accordance to Google Official Security Blog, which has published by the security product manager Emily Schecter.
+Initiating with the July, Google Chrome has decided to mark all HTTP sites as not secure in accordance with Google Official Security Blog, which has published by the security product manager Emily Schecter.

-Currently the Chrome demonstrates neutral information icon, but once the Chrome 68 version will be launched, it will display additional warning to users in the address bar.
+Currently, the Chrome demonstrates neutral information icon, but once the Chrome 68 version will be launched, it will display an additional warning to users in the address bar.
 The secured sites with HTTPS mark are currently displayed with the green lock icon and secure sign

-Google has confirmed that out of the top 100 sites on the web, eighty percent of site is using the HTTPS, The company has said with this step taken, majority of the web traffic will move to the HTTPS marking from the July month
+Google has confirmed that out of the top 100 sites on the web, eighty per cent of the site is using the HTTPS, The company has said with this step taken, a majority of the web traffic will move to the HTTPS marking from the July month

 Well, once your site is HTTPS marked, it protects the channel between the visited website and the browser, such that no one can tamper with the traffic and no can spy on your network.
 Without the HTTP marking, someone having access to your network can tamper with packet data and inject malware or track your web access.